tobiaspedersen/ubuntu-nsupdate/README.md

 ```
 SERVER: Your providers namesever.
 KEY: "Code" to update dns entries.
-NUMHOST: Hor many domains dou you want to update?
+NUMHOST: How many domains do you want to update?
 HOST1 - HOST20: domains/subdomains to update/monitor

 ```